Chase Craig: Career

-Born in Ennis, Texas, in 1933-34 Craig studied at the Chicago Academy of Fine Arts and then moved to Boston.
+Born in Ennis, Texas, in 1933–34 Craig studied at the Chicago Academy of Fine Arts and then moved to Boston.
 There he worked at The Christian Science Monitor, drawing Little Chauncey, which featured the antics of a rather precocious baby.
 Craig moved to Hollywood in 1935, where he became an animator for Leon Schlesinger Productions and Walter Lantz Productions.
 Craig left the animation field in 1939 and began working as a freelancer.
 He drew several comic strips, including Hollywood Hams (for the Los Angeles Daily News) and Mortimer Snerd and Charlie McCarthy.
 He teamed up with Fred Fox, and drew the Odd Bodkins comic strip for Esquire Features (1941–42) as well as writing and drawing for the first six weeks in 1942 the Bugs Bunny comic Sunday pages and the first Bugs Bunny comic book.

 In the early 1940s he joined, Dell Publishing where he was one of the first artists to draw comic stories featuring Bugs Bunny, Porky Pig, and Elmer Fudd.
 With the onslaught of World War II, Craig signed on with the United States Navy in 1942 and worked as a training manual illustrator at Hollywood's famed Vine Street Pier.
 He married Mary Jane Green in 1943.

-Television and comics scripter Mark Evanier summarized several aspects of Craig's career:
+Comics historian Mark Evanier summarized several aspects of Craig's career: